Note: Flying Blue will announce new award prices for many routes in June 2018, stay tuned for updates.

 - 4. US 48 to the Caribbean (Delta and Alaska Airlines)

-- 5. Caribbean to Hawaii with a US stopover (Delta and Alaska Airlines)
+- 5. Caribbean to Hawaii (Delta and Alaska Airlines)

-- 6. Stop in the Caribbean on the Way to Europe (Air France/KLM)
+- 6. The Caribbean to Europe (Air France/KLM)

 - 7. US to Mexico (AeroMexico, Delta and Alaska Airlines)